tcoratger/hash-sig/README.md

 - A variant of Winternitz (`hashsig::onetimesig::fixed_sum_winternitz`)
     * the checksum can be omitted because it is fixed
     * several seeds are tried to obtain a message hash that has this checksum
+- A combination of the two variants (`hashsig::onetimesig::fixed_sum_permuted_winternitz`)
+    * the checksum of the normalized message hash is fixed

 ## Tests